folkzb/magalu/mgc/cli/docs/kubernetes/cluster/create.md

                                     This parameter can only be set when creating a new cluster and can not be updated later.
                                     If not specified, the value of "10.96.0.0/12" will be used by default.

-    --version string                The native Kubernetes version of the cluster.
+    --version string                The Kubernetes version for the cluster, specified in the standard "vX.Y.Z" format.
-                                    Please specify the Kubernetes version using the standard "vX.Y.Z" format.
+                                    If no version is provided, the latest available version will be used by default.

     --zone string                   [Deprecated] This parameter is deprecated and its use won't create a cluster at requested zone.
                                     Identifier of the zone where the Kubernetes cluster will be located.